 The training program was held in different locations, from Chamonix (France), to Romania, Slovenia and Georgia.
 “We end up knowing the landscape and the specifics of many countries and it was culturally interesting”, Cosmin recalls.
 Besides, he considered ‘a privilege’ having instructors from different places: ‘there was diversity in the approach and an open spirit to different points of view’.
-The whole training was held in English, which is regarded the most important foreign language to speak in.
+The whole training was held in English, which is regarded as the most important foreign language to speak in.

-What is the benefit of having IFMGA mountain guides in Eastern Europe
+What is the benefit of having IFMGA mountain guides in Eastern Europe?

 For local guides & the mountain guiding community

 Hiring an IFMGA mountain guide is a guarantee of professionalism, as it is the most prestigious certification for mountain guides around the globe.
 Being able to find IFMGA-certified guides in Eastern European countries opens the door to a whole array of travel destinations.
 [See below ‘Plan your next getaway in Eastern Europe’].
-Local IFMGA guides provide an insightful knowledge of their countries along with a multidisciplinary training under rigorous international standards.
+Local IFMGA guides provide insider knowledge of their countries along with a multidisciplinary training under rigorous international standards.

 For those in Eastern Europe, another big benefit resides in overcoming cultural and language barriers when traveling outside their home countries.
-‘For some clients is very important to communicate in the same language with the guide before and during the trip.
+‘For some clients it is very important to communicate in the same language with the guide before and during the trip.
 It will be a great thing for clients to have access to certified mountain guides from their own nationality’, explains Cosmin.